gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NetworkCardIndexRange is the range of network card indices.<br />Mutually exclusive with NetworkCardIndex.</p>
+<p>NetworkCardIndexRange is the range of network card indices.<br />Mutually exclusive with NetworkCardIndex.
+When set, the same DeviceIndex is applied to every<br />network interface in the expanded range.</p>
 </td>
 </tr>
 <tr>